Kong/workspace-config-apply-nodejs/README.md

 ## Run

 1. Checkout this repository
+2. Set env vars
-2. From within the root folder you need to first install the node dependencies:
+3. From within the root folder you need to first install the node dependencies:

 ```
 npm install
 ````

-3. Then once these are installed you can use the utility as follows
+4. Then once these are installed you can use the utility as follows

 ```
 node configurator.js [optional: command] [optional: workspacename]